-If the course you want to enrol onto has a course fee and you are a fee payer, you must do one of the following to reserve your place:
+If your chosen course has a course fee and you are a fee payer, you must do one of the following to reserve your place:

 - Pay your course fees in full

-- Provide proof of sponsorship (for example a letter or email from your employer)
+- Provide proof of sponsorship.
+We will accept a purchase order or letter/ email from your employer.

 If you are experiencing difficulties paying your fees you must contact the Finance Department straight away on 01904 770495 and they will make every effort to help you.

 Instructions for Cancellation

 Download information on cancelling your place at the college, which explains how to do it without having to pay.